haidyhesham95/task_manger_app/README.md

 ## 📱 Features

-- Add new tasks with title and description
+- Add new tasks with title and description(optional)
 - View a list of tasks
-- Edit existing tasks
+- Edit existing tasks by swipe
-- Delete tasks
+- Delete tasks by swipe
 - Local storage using **Hive**

 ---